At a Glance

 What you\’ll do

-- Serve as the succession plan for the Chief Privacy Officer, working with them to ensure the global privacy strategy and compliance program are effective and making adjustments as needed.
+You’ll be the succession plan for the Chief Privacy Officer, working with them to ensure the global privacy strategy and compliance programme is performing and tweaking when necessary.
+You’ll act as the privacy assessment expert, overseeing the reviews from the team of senior SME’s checking and adding value.

 What you\’ll need

-- Strong privacy leadership experience on a multi-jurisdictional scale.
+- Strong privacy leadership experience on a multi jurisdiction scale.

-- Experience applying privacy laws in a data-driven commercial setting.
+- Experience applying these laws in a data-driven commercial setting.

-- Demonstrable experience in a large, enterprise-scale, data-led environment.
+- Demonstrable experience from a large/enterprise scale data led environment.

 About the company

-The business specializes in data intelligence and is a global leader in the field.
-You’ll be part of a team supporting over 120 countries, with 17 offices worldwide, and a strong presence in the US, UK, and Asia.
-Benefits include pension contributions, life cover, private medical insurance, a competitive bonus, share options, and perks like an Electric Vehicle scheme and travel season ticket loan.
-To find out more, please click the ‘Apply’ button or contact Matt Smyth for a confidential discussion.
+The business specialises in data intelligence and is a global leader in the field.
+You’ll be part of a team that supports over 120 countries, with 17 offices worldwide and a strong presence in the US, UK and Asia.

 Head of Data Privacy employer: Barclay Simpson